V4Fire/Client/src/core/data/README.md

 6. `dropCache` — a method that drops any request cache.

-7. `peek` — a request that logically is similar with checking of accessibility of API, by default it uses HEAD.
+7. `peek` — a request that logically is similar to the checking of API accessibility, it uses HEAD by default.

-8. `post` — a request that sends to a server some data without any logical representation, by default it uses POST.
+8. `post` — a request that sends to a server some data without any logical representation, it uses POST by default.

 ## Default implementation

-In addition to the base interface of data providers V4Fire provides an implementation, which grants some extra functionality for more flexible using.
+In addition to the base interface of data providers V4Fire provides an implementation that grants some extra functionality and more flexibility.

 ```js
 import Provider from 'core/provider';